awsdocs/aws-cloudformation-user-guide/doc_source/using-cfn-describing-stacks.md

 **Note**
 See [AWS CloudFormation resources](using-iam-template.md#resource-level-permissions) for a discussion of how IAM policies may limit what a user can do with these two AWS CLI commands\.

-## aws cloudformation list\-stacks<a name="using-cfn-describing-stacks-list-stacks"></a>
+## `aws cloudformation list-stacks`<a name="using-cfn-describing-stacks-list-stacks"></a>

 The `aws cloudformation list-stacks` command enables you to get a list of any of the stacks you have created \(even those which have been deleted up to 90 days\)\.
 You can use an option to filter results by stack status, such as `CREATE_COMPLETE` and `DELETE_COMPLETE`\.
 The `aws cloudformation list-stacks` command returns summary information about any of your running or deleted stacks, including the name, stack identifier, template, and status\.

 **Note**
-The aws cloudformation list\-stacks command returns information on deleted stacks for 90 days after they have been deleted\.
+The `aws cloudformation list-stacks` command returns information on deleted stacks for 90 days after they have been deleted\.

 The following example shows a summary of all stacks that have a status of `CREATE_COMPLETE`: